-Now watching Good Will Hunting, I identify more with Robin Williams’ character – Sean Maguire.
-His kindness, his strength, his pride, his conviction to standing up for what is right, makes me see my husband, my father, my brother and so many other men from South Boston.
-There is something almost intangible about this quality of being from South Boston but I recognize it.
+Now, watching Good Will Hunting, I identify more with Robin Williams’ character – Sean Maguire.
+His kindness, his strength, his pride, and his conviction to stand up for what is right make me see my husband, my father, my brother, and so many other men from South Boston.
+There is something almost intangible about this quality of being from South Boston, but I recognize it.
 I recognize it in a stranger at the airport.
 I recognize it sitting at a conference in another city – that person is from Southie.
-I can see from a mile away and it pulls me in like a magnet.
+I can see from a mile away, pulling me in like a magnet.